 This clause defines the light communications (LC) MAC.
 The subclause (1.2 MAC for the Common Mode PHY) describes the minimum requirements of the MAC that supports the common mode PHY.

-1.2 MAC for the Common Mode PHY
+1.2 Light Communication (LC) MAC specification

 1.2.1 Introduction

-The MAC is meant to support the common mode PHY defined in 32.3.2.
-This MAC enhances the security by adopting the encryption protocol CCMP with TKIP and GCMP left as optional encryption protocols.

-1.2.2 DCF

-The DCF subclause shall be the same as in section 10.3.

-1.2.3 Fragmentation

-The Fragmentation subclause shall be the same as in section 10.5.

-1.2.4 Defragmentation

-The Defragmentation subclause shall be the same as in section 10.6.

-1.2.5 Multirate support

-The Multirate support shall be the same as in section 10.7.
+An LC STA supports the MAC and MLME functions defined in Clause 31 (Light Communication (LC) MAC specification) in addition to the MAC functions defined in Clause 10 (MAC sublayer functional description), the MLME functions defined in Clause 11 (MLME), and the security functions defined in Clause 12 except when the functions in Clause 31 (Light Communication (LC) MAC specification) supersede the functions in Clause 10 (MAC sublayer functional description) or Clause 11 (MLME).

 1.2.6 Logical service interfaces

-Editor’s Note: The following subclauses shall be introduced into 4.4..

 1.2.6.1 General

-The subclause shall be the same as in section 4.4.1 except: 1) removing PCPS related text; 2) the services of DFS, TPC, Radio measurement and DSE are removed.
+When using LC, the general requirements for the logical service interface shall be the same as in 4.4.1 except the following are not required: 1) PCPS; 2) the services of DFS, TPC, Radio measurement and DSE.

 1.2.6.2 SS

-The subclause shall be the same as in section 4.4.2 except the services of DFS, TPC, Radio measurement and DSE are removed.
+When using LC, the requirements for SS shall be the same as in 4.4.2 except the following services are not required: DFS, TPC, Radio measurement and DSE.

 1.2.6.3 DSS

-The subclause shall be the same as in section 4.4.4 except the services of DSE and Interworking with the DS (mesh facility only) are removed.
+When using LC, the requirements for DSS shall be the same as in 4.4.4 except the following services are not required: DSE and Interworking with the DS (mesh facility only).

 1.2.7 Security